Co1umbium/VolumeChanger/README.md

 "Release" can also be replaced by "Debug" to build in Debug, which could display debug information in the console.

 ### And then compile it
-running `cmake --build . --target ModTemplate` in the build directory.
+running `cmake --build . --target VolumeChanger` in the build directory.

 ## TodoList
 Some kind of UI may be added...